martinfernandezcx/NGINXAUTH/jwt-nginx-auth.md

      ```

 These solutions ensure proper functionality of the JWT authentication system while maintaining security and following best practices for containerized applications.

+# Authentication in Microservices Architecture

+## The Challenge

+In a microservices architecture, authentication and authorization present unique challenges.
+When designing our system, we faced a critical architectural decision:

+1. **Option 1**: Integrate authentication directly into the Node.js backend
+   - Pros: Simpler deployment, fewer services to manage
+   - Cons: Requires additional authentication libraries, increases backend complexity
+   - Risk: Potential security vulnerabilities due to improper implementation

+2. **Option 2**: Create a dedicated authentication service
+   - Pros: Separation of concerns, focused security implementation
+   - Cons: Additional service to maintain
+   - Benefit: Cleaner architecture, better security isolation

+## Our Solution

+We chose to implement a dedicated authentication service because:
+- It follows the Single Responsibility Principle
+- Provides better security through isolation
+- Makes the system more maintainable and scalable
+- Allows for independent scaling of authentication and business logic
+- Simplifies security audits and compliance

+The authentication service:
+- Issues JWT tokens
+- Handles user authentication
+- Manages token lifecycle
+- Operates independently from the main backend API

+This separation allows our main backend to focus on business logic while delegating all authentication concerns to a specialized service.